Tami Oliphant, PhD, MLIS, BA

 About

 I received my PhD from the Faculty of Information and Media Studies at the University of Western Ontario and I am a proud alumna of the School of Library and Information Studies at the University of Alberta where I completed my MLIS.
-I am particularly interested in the social aspects of human information interaction and understanding people’s status as knowers (epistemology), social locations, and the broader social forces that shape people’s interactions with information, data, knowledge production (including publishing), and information institutions such as public libraries.
-My research seeks to understand the intersections of people’s social locations and roles, who they are as knowers, speakers, and listeners, how others perceive them in these roles, and how people’s beliefs, worldviews, and experiential knowledge shape their information interactions in a variety of contexts.
-My previous work has examined how beliefs, worldviews, and experiential knowledge inform the discursive constructions of mental health information as authoritative.
-More recently, a CIHR-funded project with Dr. Tanya Berry and Dr. Colleen Norris and the Patron-perpetrated Sexual Harassment project with Dr. Danielle Allard and Angela Lieu have used intersectional feminist anti-violence methods, frameworks, and lenses that center women’s expertise and knowledge of their own experiences of heart disease, which continues to be perceived as “a man’s disease,” on the one hand, and in the case of library workers, experiences of sexual violence in the workplace.
+My research draws upon intersectional feminist anti-violence theory and practice, theories of justice (particularly epistemic injustice), and other library and information studies (LIS) theory that centres people and their relationships to information institutions such as libraries, librarianship, publishing, and their social information practices.
+My previous CIHR-funded Women and Heart Disease project with Dr. Tanya Berry and Dr. Colleen Norris and the Patron-perpetrated Sexual Harassment project with Dr. Danielle Allard and Angela Lieu have used intersectional feminist anti-violence methods, frameworks, and lenses that center women’s expertise and knowledge of their own experiences of heart disease, which continues to be perceived as “a man’s disease,” on the one hand, and in the case of library workers, experiences of sexual violence in the workplace.
+Our most recent SSHRC funded research (2024-2027) advances our findings from the PPSH in libraries project and focuses on policy and PPSH interventions.
 My long-standing interest in public libraries considers the library as the site where unfolding social relations between library workers and patrons are informed by library context and values and narratives about the place of libraries in the public sphere.
 The overall objective of my research program is to make visible how the field of LIS, including LIS education and institutions such as libraries, can move toward social, epistemic, and informational justice.

 Research